 Lisa R. Claxton is a labor and employment attorney in the firm’s Greenville office.
 Lisa regularly represents businesses in employment litigation before federal, state and local regulatory agencies in matters involving allegations of discrimination, harassment, failure to accommodate and wrongful termination.
 She provides advice and counsel to employers and human resource professionals and conducts training on employment laws including Title VII, FMLA and ADA.
 Lisa is a skilled negotiator with experience developing strategies for helping clients assess risk and providing practical recommendations for resolution.
 Lisa is experienced in representing businesses in whistleblower matters and has successfully tried multiple whistleblower claims before a regulatory agency.

-Perry MacLennan is an associate in the firm’s Charleston office.
-His practice focuses on business and commercial litigation, construction litigation and employment law.
-He works to help individuals and businesses with breach of contract and payment disputes.
-Perry recently argued before the South Carolina Supreme Court on the issue of the enforceability of an arbitration clause.
+Perry MacLennan is a workforce and business lawyer in the firm’s Charleston office.
+He counsels clients daily on human resource concerns such as hiring, firing, leave, discrimination, safety and immigration.
+A skilled litigator when employment and business disputes arise, Perry has argued before the Supreme Court of South Carolina and routinely handles lawsuits in both state and federal court.
+He has experience representing companies in government investigations from OSHA, the EEOC and the Department of Labor.
 He is active in the American Bar Association Young Lawyers Division where he currently serves on the Member Service Project Team and the Labor and Employment Committee.
-Perry is also active in the South Carolina Bar Young Lawyers Division serving on the ICivics Committee, Special Olympics Committee, and Professional Development Committee.
+Perry is also active in the South Carolina Bar Young Lawyers Division serving on the iCivics Committee, Special Olympics Committee and Professional Development Committee.

 Denny Major is a litigator in the firm’s Greenville office.
 Denny has devoted a significant portion of his practice to helping clients in the prosecution and defense of employment related disputes involving trade secrets, copyright, and contractual issues.
 He has used his litigation experience to advise employers in the areas of non-compete agreements and trade secrets outside of the litigation arena.
 Recently, Denny has also defended employers in Fair Labor Standards Act disputes.
 He is a member of the Federal Bar Association, Defense Research Institute, Professionals United for Leadership and Social Enrichment (PULSE), and serves as a board member for the Greenville Literacy Association.